-Top Five Month (check here to see an archive of all the top five lists featured so far this month) continues with a look at characters whose real names are a bit TOO “on point” when it comes to their powers or future undertakings.
+Top Five Month (check here to see an archive of all the top five lists featured so far) continues with a look at characters whose real names are a bit TOO “on point” when it comes to their powers or future undertakings.

 Here are the top five…

 All of those names are way too normal to make the top five.
 I mean, if his last name was Calendar, then maybe, but Day is a pretty common last name.

 If it were ATOM, then yeah, he’d definitely make the list, but it’s Adam, so it’s JUST believable enough not to make the list.

 It’s definitely up there, but Free isn’t really THAT crazy of a last name, is it?

 Now, NIGMA is, so while Scott Free and E. Nigma are both very close, I give E. Nigma the slight edge.